PiotrekGa/mtd-learn/README.md

 pip install mtdlearn
 ```

-## MTD model
+## MTDg model

-The Mixture Transition Distribution (MTD) model was proposed in 1985 by Raftery<sup>[1]</sup>.
-It aimed to approximate
+The Generalized Mixture Transition Distribution (MTDg) model was proposed in 1985 by Raftery<sup>[1]</sup>.
+It aimed
-higher order Markov Chains, but can be used as a standalone model.
+to approximate higher order Markov Chains, but can be used as a standalone model.

 ### Definition